-There was a huge crowd near the Welcome Gates of German Fest in Milwaukee…WHY?
-The Alpine Echos were performing, and it’s not every day you see a half dozen Alpenhorn player playing real music!
+A massive crowd gathered near the Welcome Gates of German Fest in Milwaukee to see The Alpine Echoes perform.
+It’s not every day you see a half dozen Alpenhorn players playing real music!
 I’m sure it was the first time many people even heard the Alp Horn outside of a Ricola Ad!
-(You can hear it now, can’t you?
+(You can hear it in your mind now, can’t you?
 RIIII Cola!)
-The Alpine Echos were everywhere over the weekend… at the gates, in the parade, and playing in the opening ceremony with the Freistadt Alte Kameraden Band.
+The Alpine Echos were everywhere over the weekend- at the gates, in the parade, and playing in the opening ceremony with the Freistadt Alte Kameraden Band.
 And everywhere they went, those long horns drew a crowd.
-Luckily, I got a chance to talk to them one evening, and found out there is much more to the Alp Horn than cough drops.
+Luckily, I got a chance to talk to them one evening and found out there is much more to the Alp Horn than cough drops.

 Who are the Alpine Echos?
 And why do they play Alpenhorns??

-I learned a few very interesting facts while talking to Robert Sturgeon and his wife Kris.
-1. Alpenhorns in the Key of F Sharp are 11 feet 3 inches long… 2.
-You can occasionally buy an Alpenhorn on Ebay.
-(I have a feeling my UPS guy would not be tremendously impressed with me if he had to deliver that package).
-(Come to think of it, the neighbors would be even less impressed with me if I tried to PLAY an Alp Horn in the yard.)
+(Although my UPS guy would not be tremendously impressed with me if he had to deliver that package.
+And the neighbors would be even less impressed with me if I tried to PLAY an Alp Horn in the yard.)

-It turns out Robert and Kris weren’t always Alpenhorn players.
-Both are members of the German Band Inc. , where they play other (much shorter) instruments.
-Robert got interested in the Alp Horn after a trip to Switzerland, where he was able to buy an Alphorn from Pilatus-Aplhorn, made by the famed Joseph Stocker.
-(Since Herr Stocker was retired, and not in the mood to deal with tourists.
-This was quite a feat, involving several trips up and down the mountain!)
-Today, both Sturgeons play Stocker horns… his is an antique made in 1960 and hers is a newer model made in 2016.
-More recently, they purchased 6 Alphorns, and encouraged the Brass members of the German Band Inc to form the Alpine Echos.
-And when you hear them all play together… it’s magical!
-(And watching them all walk together with their horns is intimidating… apparently they are lighter than they look).
+Robert and Kris weren’t always Alpenhorn players.
+Both are members of the German Band Inc., where they play other (much shorter) instruments.
+Robert became interested in the Alphorn after a trip to Switzerland, where he was able to purchase an Alphorn from Pilatus-Aplhorn, made by the renowned Joseph Stocker.
+Since Herr Stocker was retired and not in the mood to deal with tourists, this was quite a feat involving several trips up and down the mountain!
+Today, both Sturgeons play Stocker horns.
+His is an antique made in 1960, and hers is a newer model made in 2016.
+More recently, they purchased 6 Alphorns and encouraged the Brass members of the German Band Inc. to form the Alpine Echos.
+And when you hear them all play together, it’s magical!
+And watching them all walk together with their horns is intimidating!

 Follow The German Band, Inc to find out where they will be playing Alpenhorn next!

 Kris took the time to explain how to make music with these LONG horns.
-(Thankfully, my musical daughter was there to translate.)
-There are no buttons or valves like a trumpet, and no slide like a trombone.
+Like a Brass Instrument, but made of wood.
+There are no buttons or valves, like a trumpet, and no slide, like a trombone.
 All of the different tones are made by blowing into the horn.
-(Like a Brass Instrument, but made of wood).
 And a lot has to do with lip pressure.
-She showed me the mouthpiece which is separate from the horn (and looks like a wooden schnapps glass with a stem).
-There are 3 different lengths of Alphorn, each makes a different pitch (F sharp is 11 feet, 3 inches long, the Alphorn with a fundamental pitch of F is 12 feet, 3 inches long, and the Alpenhorn with a fundamental pitch of G is 13 feet, 2 inches long.)
-And each horn has a 4 octave range.
-Their mellow reverberating sound is a result of the conical shape.
+She showed me the mouthpiece, which is separate from the horn and looks like a wooden schnapps glass with a stem.
+There are three different lengths of Alphorn, and each makes a different pitch.
+F sharp is 11 feet, 3 inches long, the Alphorn with a fundamental pitch of F is 12 feet, 3 inches long, and the Alpenhorn with a fundamental pitch of G is 13 feet, 2 inches long.
+And each horn has a 4-octave range.
+Their mellow reverberating sound is a result of their conical shape.

 How are Alphorns Made

-Originally, the Alphorn was made from young crooked pines that grew up high in the Alps… trees would grow out from a steep mountain, and then turn up toward the sun.
+Originally, artisans carved the Alphorn from young, crooked pines that grew high in the Alps.
+These trees would grow out from steep mountains and then turn up toward the sun.
 Because the trees in the Alps grew so slowly, the rings were close together, and the pine was sturdy and strong.
-The young trees would be cut down and carved out in sections that were then put back together.
+The young trees would be cut down and hollowed out in sections that were then put back together.
 The VERY EARLY Alphorns were cut lengthwise in half, hollowed out, then strapped back together with strips of leather.
-Today, the Alphorns are made from Ash, Birch or even CARBON FIBER!
+Today’s Alphorns are made from Ash, Birch, or even CARBON FIBER!
 They are cut into 3 or 4 sections, hollowed out, and then joined.
-(It was interesting to me that the new horns can be taken apart easily for transport… I suppose this makes it easier if you want to drive somewhere with your Alphorn!).
+It’s much easier to disassemble the new horns for transport, making it easier if you want to drive somewhere with your Alphorn.

-The LONG tube is tapered toward the mouthpiece, and the bottom end is an upturned bell.
-(It looks like a long Cow horn).
+The LONG tube tapers toward the mouthpiece, and the bottom end is an upturned bell.
+It looks like a long Cowhorn.
 At the bottom, you also find little “feet” that the horn can rest on.
-Many Alphorns have decoration painted on them.
+Many Alphorns have decorations painted on them.

 Alpenhorns on a break

-In Switzerland and in the German Alpines, the sweetest grass to feed the cows is found in the high Alpine Meadows.
+In Switzerland and the German Alps, the cows graze on the sweetest grass high in Alpine Meadows.
 The best way for shepherds to communicate with their family down in the Valleys was with an Alphorn.
-Different signals were worked out to let everyone know that things were alright up on the mountain.
-But the Alphorn was more than just an unwieldy telephone…. it was also used to soothe the cattle when they were being milked, and to encourage them to get up the last stretch of mountain road.
-And in some Catholic Cantons in central-Switzerland, an Alpenhorn was used as a call to evening prayers.
+Different signals were established to let everyone know that things were all right up on the mountain.
+But the Alphorn was more than just an unwieldy telephone; it was also used to soothe the cattle during milking and to encourage them to get up the last stretch of mountain road.
+In some Catholic Cantons in central Switzerland, an Alpenhorn calls parishioners to evening prayers.

-In the last 200 years, use of the Alphorn by shepherds fell off.
-Luckily, in 1820, the instrument was saved from obscurity by Niklaus von Mülinen from Bern who took old Alphorns, repaired them, and passed them along to musicians.
+In the last 200 years, the use of the Alphorn by cowherds fell off.
+Luckily, in 1820, the instrument was saved from obscurity by Niklaus von Mülinen from Bern, who restored old Alphorns and passed them along to musicians.
 He also held Summer Music Classes to teach people to play the Alphorn.
 But they didn’t just play music to soothe cows!
 Folk songs with yodeling and Alpenhorn were written, and classical composers Johann Brahms and Leopold Mozart wrote symphonies incorporating the Alphorn.

 Looking for Alphorn Music